Skip to content

 It is your responsibility to confirm your level of cover with your health insurance fund, and any associated fees such as an excess or co-payments.
 Prior to your procedure, you will be provided with an estimate of the anaesthetist’s fees.

-Unless otherwise stated in your quotation, it does not cover services provided by other doctors (such as radiologists and pathologists), or other costs associated with your stay in the hospital or day surgery unit, such as accommodation, pharmacy and physiotherapy.
+Unless otherwise stated in your quotation from Advanced Aesthetics, your quotation does not cover services provided by other doctors (such as radiologists and pathologists), or other costs associated with your stay in the hospital or day surgery unit, such as accommodation, pharmacy and physiotherapy.

 In the event of any unforeseen circumstances, it may be necessary to arrange additional medical services, resulting in further charges to you.